-1 AND they dwelt on the earth working, in order to continue in the well-being of their bodies; and were so until the nine months of Ḥawwah’s childbearing were ended, and the time drew near when she must be delivered.
+1 And they lived on the earth working so they could keep their bodies in good health.
+And they continued until the nine months of Ḥawwah’s pregnancy were over and the time drew near when she would give birth.

-4 But when Aḏam saw the strait in which Ḥawwah was, he arose and prayed to Elohim, and said, “O 𐤉𐤄𐤅𐤄, look upon me with the eye of Thy mercy, and bring her out of her distress.”
+4 But when Aḏam saw the distress Ḥawwah was in, he got up and prayed to Elohim, and said, “O 𐤉𐤄𐤅𐤄, look at me with the eye of Your mercy, and deliver her out of her distress.”

-5 And Elohim looked at His maid-servant Ḥawwah, and delivered her, and she brought forth her first-born son, and with him a daughter.
+5 And Elohim looked at His maidservant Ḥawwah, and delivered her, and she gave birth to her first-born son, and with him a daughter.

-6 Then Aḏam rejoiced at Ḥawwah’s deliverance, and also over the children she had borne him.
-And Aḏam ministered unto Ḥawwah in the cave, until the end of eight days; when they named the son Qayin, and the daughter Luluwa.
+6 Then Aḏam rejoiced at Ḥawwah’s deliverance, and also over the children she had given him.
+And Aḏam ministered to Ḥawwah in the cave until the end of eight days, when they named the son Qayin, and the daughter Luluwa.

-7 The meaning of Qayin is “hater,” because he hated his sister in their mother’s womb; ere they came out of it.
-Therefore did Aḏam name him Qayin.
+7 The meaning of Qayin is “hater,” because he hated his sister in their mother’s womb, before they were born.
+Because of this, Aḏam named him Qayin.

 8 But Luluwa means “beautiful,” because she was more beautiful than her mother.

-10 And Ḥawwah said, “We will make one offering for the firstborn son; and afterwards we shall make one for the daughter.”
+10 And Ḥawwah said, “We will first make one offering for the first-born son and then later we shall make one for the daughter.”